Here's a special treat for all of you devoured fans. Version of The

 ability to drink pubs dry, with word quickly spreading as a warning to

 other touring bands – “Never drink with the Psychos!”
+With

 appearances (and party tricks) by Eddie Vedder, Mudhoney, The Melvins,